akirathelinuxguy/rustfetch/README.md

 # rustfetch

 A minimal yet highly customizable system information fetcher written in Rust.
-Supports Linux, BSD, and macOS, with GPU detection and OS-specific icons.
+Supports Linux, BSD(should do but havent tested personally), and macOS ( not tested as im to broke for mac os), with GPU detection and OS-specific icons.
 No external dependencies, easy to extend and configure.
-WHICH USES RUST BTW

 ---

 ## Features
-- **System Info**: Hostname, OS, kernel, CPU, memory, uptime, boot time
+- **System Info**:  OS, kernel, CPU, memory, uptime, boot time
-- **GPU Detection**: Supports Linux/BSD/macOS with temperature monitoring
+- **GPU Detection**: Supports Linux/with temperature monitoring
-- **Bootloader Detection**: Limine, GRUB, systemd-boot, Windows Boot Manager, rEFInd, etc.
+- **Bootloader Detection**: Limine, GRUB, systemd-boot
 - **Storage**: Disk usage and partitions with progress bars
 - **Network**: IP address and interface
 - **Battery**: Percentage and charging status